seattletimes/felix-pitching-2016/src/storyDurability.md

 "You have to work harder, because you aren't 21 anymore," he said.
 "You have to increase your offseason program and be more aggressive with your offseason workouts."

-Those workouts that are core and leg centric have helped him battle the fatigue and soreness that seems to come with age.
+Workouts that are core- and leg-centric have helped him battle the fatigue and soreness which seem to come with age.

 "I feel the same as I did when I was 21," he said.
 "I don't feel any different.
 I have my own routine.
 I do a lot of stuff in the training room and in the weight room, and it's why I feel that way."